capactio/capact/docs/tutorial/rocketchat-installation/README.md

    kubectl get pod -o wide
    ```

-   Also make sure that the pod running in the `public-ingress-nginx` namespace is not running on the same nodes as RocketChat.
+1. Make sure that the pod running in the `public-ingress-nginx` namespace is not running on the same nodes as RocketChat.

    ```bash
    kubectl -n public-ingress-nginx get pod -o wide